SaraHoxha/LiNGAM-Project/README.md

 # Statistics-for-data-science

-We read the paper, we are proposing to divide the paper like this: ✔️⌛❌
+Tasks:
 1. find dataset to use (ale) ✔️
-2. implement algorithm on the dataset (sara) ❌
+2. implement algorithm on the dataset (sara) ✔️
 3. tests for the pruning of edfes & possible pruning of edges (milica) ❌
-4. simulations for estimation of b & edges (ale) ❌
+4. simulations for estimation of b & edges (both) ❌
-5. final test with our dataset (all) ❌
+5. final test with our dataset (both) ❌